 During the strange quark condensation, kaons are the lightest strange mesons.
 So it is safe to assume that about half of strange quarks condensate into K^0 while the other half into K^{\pm} .
-Before condensation the strange quark to photon number density ratio is $n_s/n{\gamma} = 4.5$.
+Before condensation the (anti-)strange quark number to entropy density ratio is $n{s\bar{s}}/s = 4 \times 10^{-2}$ owing to an effective number of relativistic degrees of freedom $g = 61.75$ during this stage.
 Taking into account the oscillation result from Eq.
-7 one can obtain a net baryon-to-photon number density ratio of $n_B/n{\gamma} = 5 \times 10^{-10}$ that is very close to the observed value.
+7 one can obtain a net baryon-number-to-entropy density ratio of $n_B/s = 8 \times 10^{-11}$ that agrees very well with the observed value.

-Note that B - L is conserved at the end of net baryon generation from (11) with extra amount of ν{μ} equal to net baryon number.
-The fate of these and other neutrinos and their effects on thermal evolution of the universe will be discussed in a separate paper [2].
+Note that B-L is conserved at the end of net baryon generation from (11) with extra amount of ν{μ} equal to net baryon number.
+The fate of these and other neutrinos and their effects on the thermal evolution of the universe will be discussed in a separate paper [2].

-Now one may wonder if such a quarkiton process and SSB could also operate earlier at higher temperatures for charm, bottom, and even top quark condensation.
-Interestingly, similar to the strange quarkiton process, the following could be conceived to occur at different condensation stages for c-, b-, and t- quarks, respectively,
+Now one may wonder if a similar quarkiton process and SSB could also operate earlier at higher temperatures for charm, bottom, and even top quark condensation.
+Interestingly, analogous to the strange quarkiton process, the following could be conceived to occur at different condensation stages for c-, b-, and t- quarks, respectively,